 Each of the schools have Model U.N. clubs which meet on a weekly basis.

-There, students can talk about current events and international relations, and practice the art of debate as role-playing diplomats representing either a member nation, a caucus, like the Group of 77, or
+There, students can talk about current events and international relations, and practice the art of debate as role-playing diplomats representing either a member nation, a caucus, like the Group of 77, or a non-governmental organization (NGO), like the Red Cross or Save the Children International.

 Joe Makuc, a sophomore from Mount Everett representing the African Union at the conference, said he chose to join the Model U.N. club as a way of thinking about the future.